Pseudohyperaldosteronism

-Pseudohyperaldosteronism (also pseudoaldosteronism) is a medical condition which mimics the effects of elevated aldosterone (hyperaldosteronism) by presenting with high blood pressure (hypertension), low blood potassium levels (hypokalemia), metabolic alkalosis, and low levels of plasma renin activity (PRA).
+Pseudohyperaldosteronism (also pseudoaldosteronism) is a medical condition which mimics the effects of elevated aldosterone (hyperaldosteronism) by presenting with high blood pressure, low blood potassium levels (hypokalemia), metabolic alkalosis, and low levels of plasma renin activity (PRA).
 However, unlike hyperaldosteronism, this conditions exhibits low or normal levels of aldosterone in the blood.
-Causes include genetic disorders (e.g. Apparent mineralocorticoid excess syndrome, Liddle's syndrome, and types of Congenital adrenal hyperplasia), acquired conditions (e.g. Cushing's syndrome and mineralocorticoid-producing adrenal tumors), metabolic disorders, and dietary imbalances including excessive consumption of licorice.
-Confirmatory diagnosis depends on the specific root cause and may involve blood tests, urine tests, or genetic testing; however, all forms of this condition exhibit abnormally low concentrations of both plasma renin activity (PRA) and plasma aldosterone concentration (PAC) which differentiates this group of conditions from other forms of secondary hypertension.
+Causes include genetic disorders (e.g. apparent mineralocorticoid excess syndrome, Liddle's syndrome, and types of congenital adrenal hyperplasia), acquired conditions (e.g. Cushing's syndrome and mineralocorticoid-producing adrenal tumors), metabolic disorders, and dietary imbalances including excessive consumption of licorice.
+Confirmatory diagnosis depends on the specific cause and may involve blood tests, urine tests, or genetic testing; however, all forms of this condition exhibit abnormally low concentrations of both plasma renin activity (PRA) and plasma aldosterone concentration (PAC) which differentiates this group of conditions from other forms of secondary hypertension.
 Treatment is tailored to the specific cause and focuses on symptom control, blood pressure management, and avoidance of triggers.

 Presentation

 The presentation of pseudohyperaldosteronism varies depending on the cause.
-The genetic conditions such as Liddle's syndrome and Congenital adrenal hyperplasia present in childhood or earlier in life than the acquired causes which can present at any age.
+The genetic conditions such as Liddle's syndrome and congenital adrenal hyperplasia present in childhood or earlier in life than the acquired causes which can present at any age.
 Adult patients present with clinical history of resistant hypertension despite typical medical therapy and lifestyle changes.
-Hypertension may be asymptomatic or may lead to symptoms such as headache, dizziness, vision changes, or kidney disease.
+Hypertension itself is most often asymptomatic.
 Symptoms of hypokalemia include fatigue, muscular weakness, and increased urine production.